awsdocs/amazon-sagemaker-developer-guide/doc_source/build-and-manage-steps.md

 SageMaker Pipelines throws a validation exception if the dependency would create a cyclic dependency\.

-The following example creates a training step that starts after a processing step finishes executing\.
+The following example creates a training step that starts after a processing step finishes running\.

 ```
 processing_step = ProcessingStep(...)